GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 You may have noticed that when you expanded and collapsed parts of the scene using the _Viewer_, the locations and geometry were also highlighted and selected in the _Hierarchy View_.

 > Important :
-> Selecting, expanding, and collapsing scene locations using the _Viewer_ is the same as doing so in the _Hierarchy View_.
+> Selecting, expanding, and collapsing scene locations through the _Hierarchy View_ and the _Viewer_  are one and the same.

 ## Adjusting the View in the _Viewer_ ##